zandeck/cardano-sl/docs/cardano-monads.rst

   to a GHC bug, the compile-time performance was devastating.
 Turning ``-O2`` could mean hours of compilation and required up to 65 GIGABYTES of RAM (ridiculous!).
 This was because GHC generated an exponential amount of coercions (as evidenced by investigating .hi-files).
-Basically, I no longer can recommend Ether to people as I have no good solution to this.
+Basically, @int-index no longer can recommend Ether to people as there is no good solution to this known.

 Conclusion: